dannybarash7/hw2_2024/README.md

 5. Deadline: 11.6.24, end of day.
 6. Additionally, solve the [theoretical questions](https://forms.gle/zGDQF3DcPaA6iqCw6).
 7. Fill in repository details in (Moodle's "הגשה מטלה 1").
-8. The code will be written in typescript.
+8. Use Typescript.

 ## AI
-Recommendation about using an AI assistant: Think about it as your friend for class: You can ask questions and read the answers, but never copy them.
-Understand the details but write the code from memory: copying will be considered plagiarism, if two people copied the same AI code.
+Recommendation about using an AI assistant: You can ask questions and read the answers, but never copy them.
+Understand the details but write the code from memory.
+If two people copy the same AI code, it will be considered plagiarism.

 ## Plagiarism
 1. We use a plagiarism detector.